Pablolepz/BINHeAp/README.md

 Please read contributing.md for further information.

-TLDR: Use the Python Directory in the master branch as a reference.
+TLDR: Fork the project.
+Use the Python Directory in the master branch as a reference.
 When starting to work on something, make sure you branch off of the respective branch (i.e. if you are working on developing for python, branch out of the python_dev branch.)
 If the branch doesnt exist, branch off the dev branch and call it <language>_dev.

 ### Code of Conduct